-First offered in 2010, Medicare Plan N is one of the newer Medigap plans and is quickly becoming a favorite.
+First offered in 2010, Plan N is one of the newer Medigap plans and is quickly becoming a favorite.
 Unlike Plan G, which covers almost everything, Plan N does have some cost-sharing.
 But, its cost-sharing is simple and not burdensome for most people.
-That’s why people like it.

 As a result, there are some things that are not covered by Medicare and Medigap that most people need, including: